 Moving schools can be worrying and stressful.
 Our aim is to make all our new students feel welcome and safe and to settle you in your new Form Group with a new timetable as quickly as we can.
 Before joining us you will be given the opportunity to visit the school with your parents/carers and meet your new head of year or another key member of the pastoral team.
 This will be an opportunity to ask questions and find out about life at Sir John Lawes School.

-We hope you find the sections above useful and and if you are joining us then we look forward to seeing soon.
+We hope you find the sections below and our Transition pages useful, and if you are joining us then we look forward to seeing soon.

 A typical day at SJL